lbighetti/littlealchemist.io/_posts/2017-03-28-A-lot-of-piping-involved.md

 ```
 __Note the first two emails are duplicates.__

-Let's start with a yet different trick to piping, which is, __we can put the string alone__ in the first line:
+Let's start with:

 ```elixir
 input
   |> String.downcase
 ```

->"example@gmail.com,example@gmail.com,another.example@gmail.com"
+This will give us the lower case version.

-This is the same as calling `String.downcase(input)`.
+And remember that calling `input |> String.downcase` is the same as calling `String.downcase(input)`.
 Let's evolve it one more step.

 ```elixir